 Florence Lundborg (1871-1949) was a native of San Francisco.
 She studied with Arthur Mathews at the School of Design in San Francisco, and won a gold medal in the life class at the Mark Hopkins Institute.
 She also spent several years at the Whistler Academy in Paris (1897-1900).
 Lundborg was a member of Les Jeunes (“the kids”), the eclectic, bohemian group of writers and artists involved with Gelett Burgess’s magazine The Lark, for which she illustrated several covers and posters.
 The Lark was published by William Doxey, the bookseller for whom Elder worked before striking out on his own.
 Lundborg is also known for her pen-and-ink illustrations for Doxey’s edition of The Rubaiyat of Omar Khayyam.

 On 18 October 1904, Paul Elder, who must have been quite proud of how the book turned out, hosted a soirée in celebration of the publication of Yosemite Legends, including an exhibition of Lundborg’s original artwork for the book (see photograph below).
-I wonder where all those images are now?
-It’s all too possible that they were lost in the earthquake and fire of 1906.
 Sadly, her plates were lost in the 1906 earthquake and fire.

 In 1902 Oliver Herford, Ethel Watts Mumford and Addison Mizner wrote a book of witty updates of popular sayings (one example: “people who love in glass houses should pull down the blinds”).
 The book was packaged into calendar form, entitled The Cynic’s Calendar of Revised Wisdom for 1903, printed by the Twentieth Century Press and published by Elder & Shepard.
 The New York Times reviewed the book on 10 January 1903: